AndreiJam/pull-to-refresh-iscroll5/README.md

 # Pull to refresh for iscroll 5
-[iscoll](http://iscrolljs.com) by 2014 Matteo Spinelli, [cubiq.org](http://cubiq.org) is a wonderfill library to simulate scrolling mobile experience in your web application.
+[iscroll](http://iscrolljs.com) by 2014 Matteo Spinelli ([cubiq.org](http://cubiq.org)) is a wonderfill library to simulate scrolling mobile experience in your web application.
-On the moment of writing this plugin there were no pull-to-refresh feature  which is very popular nowadays.
+On the moment of writing this plugin there were no [pull-to-refresh](https://en.wikipedia.org/wiki/Pull-to-refresh) feature which is very popular nowadays.

-This plugin give you simple the way to add pull-to-refresh in your application Example based on AngularJS 1.x but it can be easily moved to any framework - just look inside the code.
+This plugin gives you a simple way to add pull-to-refresh in your application.
+Example based on AngularJS 1.x but it can be easily moved to any framework - just look inside the code.

 # Example